AadithyanRaju/DVWA-Solutions/Bruteforce/Medium.md

-# DVWA - Bruteforce - Easy
+# DVWA - Bruteforce - Medium

 ## Set Up Burp Suite

 Start a new temp project in Burp Suite.

 We will be using Burp Suite Browser.

 1. Click on Proxy.
 2. Under Proxy click Intercept.